luckman212/bw-cache-update/README.md

 - make sure your `bw` executable is working properly

 ## Automate
-#### Set up a LaunchAgent to run this on a schedule so you never face the dreaded "spinner" when you urgently need a password.
+#### Set up a LaunchAgent so it runs on a schedule.
 I provide a template that runs daily at 8:15am, but you can customize as needed.
 Again, copy the entire line below and paste it into a Terminal window:
 ```
 curl -o ~/Library/LaunchAgents/bw-cache-update-agent.plist https://raw.githubusercontent.com/luckman212/bw-cache-update/main/bw-cache-update-agent.plist &&   chmod 644 ~/Library/LaunchAgents/bw-cache-update-agent.plist && launchctl load ~/Library/LaunchAgents/bw-cache-update-agent.plist
 ```